Skip to main content

 The galley kitchen is adjacent to the great room and its location provides easy access for meals in all of the public rooms of the house.
 According to Trish, very little has changed here.
 Appliances have been updated, but the 1970s cabinetry and counters have remained unchanged and their sleek and clean lines are still in style.
 A rooster ‘painted’ by Trish, using a variety of colored legumes, hangs on a wall.
 A cartouche depicting all of the herbs noted in the Bible, a gift from Trish’s mother, holds a very special place in Trish’s heart.
 A stained-glass door with grapes and cattails separates the kitchen from the formal dining room.
 Trish designed it and commissioned a local artist to create the finished product.

 Adjacent to the great room and stretching across the entire length of the house is what the Tanners call their cat room and sun porch.
 This room was previously an open porch.
 Once enclosed, it created the perfect place for everything feline and is equally enticing to people.
 “We have three indoor cats and one new indoor/outdoor cat,” said Trish.
 “They are all rescues.”
 She went on to explain that a sign in their yard indicates their fond support of the Lynchburg Humane Society.
 Two days after the sign went up a new stray appeared.
 Apparently their cats can read!
-As a cat owner you should always have a ready supply of cat worming tablets available as they will need to be taken on a regular basis.
-The cat room is lined with windows and protected from the sun with manual retractable awnings.
-Their kitties enjoy a lovely view of the backyard which, much to their delight, is a haven for wildlife and with an awning installation, it makes the space more ideal to hangout in.
+The cat room is lined with windows and protected from the sun with striped awnings.
+Their kitties enjoy a lovely view of the backyard which, much to their delight, is a haven for wildlife.

 A pedestal table and four chairs in the corner of the porch which serves as their breakfast nook.
 This set has special memories for Trish.
 She discovered a factory along the Amalfi Coast in Italy that custom made the table and chairs for her.
 “I saw a sample and knew I wanted a set.
 But I wanted my set to be made of olive wood,” said Trish.
 The entire tabletop is inlaid, as is the back of each chair.
 The workmanship is superb and makes for an outstanding dining set.
 According to Trish, “It took all of a year for them to build it and ship it to me.”
 The burled wood is a golden brown color.
 “It is one of a kind and you won’t see another one like it anywhere.”